rynchrls/ai-summarizer-chrome-extension/README.md

 ---

 ## 🚀 Features
-- 🔍 **Text Summarization** – Select and highlight text on any webpage, then right-click or use the extension popup to get a concise summary.
+- 🔍 **Text Summarization** – Select and highlight text on any webpage, use the extension popup to get a concise summary.
 - 📑 **PDF Summarization** – Upload PDF files (up to **5 pages max**) and get AI-generated summaries.
 - ⚡ **FastAPI Backend** – Secure and scalable backend for handling summarization requests.
 - 🤖 **AI Powered** – Uses **Ollama DeepSeek V3.1 (671B Cloud)** for high-quality summaries.